Taurizius/dca-bot/README.md

+forked from https://github.com/Zmey56/dca-bot.git to some personal feature and to just learn

 # DCA Bot

 DCA (Dollar-Cost Averaging) Bot is an automated trading bot for the Binance cryptocurrency exchange, implemented in Go.